George5683/GatorGrid-Mesh/GatorGrid-Kicad/Design V2.0/README.txt

 - Added a polyfuse (polyfuse's reset instead of replacing the fuse if its broken)
 - Added a Schottky diode (to prevent current backflow and if user connects the battery backwards)
 - Added a charging/safety cicuit [TP4056] (for charging the battery and battery management)
-- Added an AND gate circuitry to indicate both Picos are turned on.
-- Added an LED to indicate charging of external battery.